fabriceo/cudaFIR/README.md

 This will create the `libasound_module_pcm_cudaFIR.so` alsa external pluging in the build directory.

-Note : cudaFIR has been only tested on a Jetson TX1, but it must works on any Linux machine with a Nvidia GPU for which the cuda SDK exist.
+Note : cudaFIR has been only tested on a Jetson TX1, but it must works on any Linux machine with a Nvidia GPU for which the cuda SDK exist. cudaFIR compiled on NVIDIA Jetson Nano 2G but requires exporting compiler path with: export CUDACXX=path where path is given by sudo find / -name nvcc

 ## Install & Alsa configuration